obada-naser/Spring/README.md

 ## Brief Description:-

 It is a basic initialization to spring boot with Thymeleaf.
 It will be working on the intillij by cloning the code and initialize it.
-And added an entity to make it work in the database that will work when when added into the browser. the routes are:
+And added an entity to make it work in the database that will make it works when added into the browser. the routes are:

 main routes: /albumController,/homeController